 Week One: Law in a Global Context

 Week One: Law in a Global Context is a one-week, problem-based course that all first-year students must take at the start of the Spring semester.
-Through lectures, discussion sessions, and simulation exercises, the course introduces students to a complex problem that involves not only U.S. law, but also international and/or foreign law in a transnational setting so they can begin to understand how legal problems increasingly transcend national boundaries and involve more than one legal system.
-The Week One problems also introduce students to at least one formal decision-making process in addition to the U.S. court system – e.g., international arbitration and foreign courts – and demonstrate the importance of the careful analysis of statutes, regulations, and international agreements, as distinct from analysis of common law cases.
+Through lectures, discussion sessions, and simulation exercises, the course introduces students to lawyering in a transnational setting so they can begin to understand how legal problems increasingly transcend national boundaries.
+The course also demonstrates the importance of the careful analysis of statutes, regulations, and international agreements, as distinct from analysis of common law cases.

-In a simplified but realistic legal setting, students use a closed packet of U.S., international, and/or foreign legal materials to address one of three legal problems, described below.
+In a simplified but realistic legal setting, students use a closed packet of materials to address one of two legal problems, described below.
 The course is taught entirely as a problem-based exercise and has a strong skills component.
-Students are put in roles and collaborate with others on their team, negotiate with those on opposing sides, and participate in an arbitration or judicial hearing.
+Students are put in roles and collaborate and strategize with others on their team; depending on the problem, they may negotiate with those on opposing sides, participate in key witness interviews, take part in a judicial hearing, and/or make a client presentation of their legal findings and recommendations.

 Course Structure, Requirements and Attendance

 Week One consists of roughly 3-4 hours of classroom time each day Monday through Friday.
-While students will be led through the material by their faculty director in daily lectures, much of the work is done in small group meetings, sometimes facilitated by full-time faculty, with the assistance of upperclass Global Teaching Fellows.
+While students will be led through some of the material by their faculty director in daily lectures, much of the work is done in small group meetings, sometimes facilitated by full-time faculty or alumni volunteers, with the assistance of upperclass Global Teaching Fellows.
 All first-year students are required to participate in Week One; a mandatory attendance policy requires any student who misses a class session, including small group meetings, to be withdrawn and re-enrolled in the course the following year.

 Description of Week One Problems